ipfs/community/dignified-js.md

 point.

-As we are using some features of ES2015 we also need something to ensure our code runs on the platforms that do not support it yet, or just partially, so we are using [babel](http://babeljs.io/) for this.
+As we are using some features of ES2015 we also need something to ensure our code runs on the platforms that do not have full support yet.
+For this [babel](http://babeljs.io/) is the tool of our choice.

 When others consume our code though, we don’t want to enforce these choices on them.
 So that’s why our build process in dignified.js creates multiple